advabm87/the-one-percent-privacy/index.md

 12. DISPUTE RESOLUTION

 Any disputes will first be resolved through good-faith negotiations.
-If unresolved, disputes will be subject to binding arbitration in [Insert Jurisdiction].
+If unresolved, disputes will be subject to binding arbitration in Israel.

 13. FORCE MAJEURE